If someone asks me how to navigate at sea if my GPS is dead, the first thing I would answer is never go out to sea without a backup GPS option.

 It really is a great feeling that after 2,400 nautical miles from latest landmarks on the Azores archipelagos you find that Mona Passage entrance to Carribean basin is just a couple of miles off your waypoint.

-As soon as you visually observe the coast, you can find the known charted objects and by measuring angles with the help of sextant between at least three (or even two) landmarks obtain your position.
+As soon as you visually observe the coast, you can find the known charted objects and by measuring angles with the help of a sextant between at least three (or even two) landmarks, obtain your position.

-Coming closer to the Lighthouse you can measure the vertical sextant angle (VSA) of an object as the height is known and stated on the nautical chart and after simple calculation determines the distance from the object.
+Coming closer to the Lighthouse, you can measure the vertical sextant angle (VSA) of an object as the height is known and stated on the nautical chart, and after simple calculation, determine the distance from the object.

-Why am I talking about this old style traditional marine navigation calculation activities?
+Why am I talking about these old-style traditional marine navigation calculation activities?

-The first of all the feeling and belief that you are not dependent only on Electronics.
+First of all, the feeling and belief that you are not dependent only on Electronics.
 Maybe in real life, you never meet such a situation when all yacht GPS devices are down, but you’ll be sure not to get lost boat’s position.

-Secondly, boredom especially when you are on the board of sailboat, and it is a calm weather or no wind at all.
+Secondly, boredom, especially when you are on a sailboat, and it is calm weather or no wind at all.

 Learning the star globe is fun.
-Today you do not need to carry a real globe box, although it’s exciting.
-Only you need download Starglobe app from App Store or Google Play.
-At least I got a satisfaction from learning and searching stars in warm southern nights when nothing just ocean calm water and endless starry sky are your allies.
+Today, you do not need to carry a real globe box, although it’s exciting.
+You only need to download the Starglobe app from the App Store or Google Play.
+At least I got satisfaction from learning and searching stars in warm southern nights when nothing but ocean calm water and endless starry sky are your allies.
 After two or three mistakes, you are becoming smarter and finding the Polar Star is a piece of cake.

-Today is much easier to achieve good results for obtaining your boat’s geographical coordinates by traditional astronavigation method.
-I mean that can check results by standalone GPS navigation or even by Navionics app on your iPhone.
+Today, it is much easier to achieve good results for obtaining your boat’s geographical coordinates by the traditional astronavigation method.
+I mean that you can check results by standalone GPS navigation or even by the Navionics app on your iPhone.

 Is it hard to get traditional nautical navigation skills?

-In conclusion, I would like to say that sailing seven seas or even two days of Baltic Sea crossing on sailboat or old-fashioned style Gentleman’s Cruiser is a real romantic adventure.
+In conclusion, I would like to say that sailing the seven seas or even two days of Baltic Sea crossing on a sailboat or an old-fashioned style Gentleman’s Cruiser is a real romantic adventure.
 You have to be even a little romance, and then any sailing poses a real pleasure.

 Where to get the traditional marine navigation knowledge?

-I checked my favorite Amazon database and found so many valuable books, DVD, and other tools for skippers for sailboats and any other pleasure crafts for coastal and ocean sailing.
+I checked my favorite Amazon database and found so many valuable books, DVDs, and other tools for skippers of sailboats and any other pleasure crafts for coastal and ocean sailing.

-So, why not to make your next Atlantic crossing more adventures?
-Do some research, ask more experienced skippers for advice, recheck your good sailboat with safety equipment expire dates, go for two days training trip in stormy weather and you are ready to sail for an unforgettable sea voyage.
+So, why not make your next Atlantic crossing more adventurous?
+Do some research, ask more experienced skippers for advice, recheck your good sailboat with safety equipment expiration dates, go on a two-day training trip in stormy weather, and you are ready to sail for an unforgettable sea voyage.

 As an Amazon Associate I earn from qualifying purchases.